guoxiaowhu/Xiao_Guo/index.md

 - Zhihu(知乎): [guoxiaonaoc](https://www.zhihu.com/people/guoxiaonaoc)

 ## Hobbies
-- Music
+- Music: singing, harmonica, piano, etc.
 - Chinese poetry
-- Running, badminton and so on
+- Running, badminton, etc.
 - Astronomy & traveling, and I like the beauty of nature
 - Photography
 - Go (围棋) and so on